 Compass was established in 1961 to provide a wide range of evaluation and treatment programs.
 Each treatment and therapy program integrates the needs of the whole person to help them achieve a well-balanced life.
 As a professional organization that leads to discovery and innovation, we employ and retain an exceptional staff who deliver timely and quality care.

-Psychiatric Medication Evaluation and Management
+Psychiatric Medication Evaluation & Management

 Community Based Services (CBS)

-When a child is diagnosed as Serious Emotionally Disturbed (SED), they possess a mental condition that substantially disrupts them from functioning socially, academically, and emotionally.
+When a child is diagnosed as Serious Emotionally Disturbed (SED), they possess a condition that substantially disrupts them from functioning socially, academically, and emotionally.
 In order to determine if your child qualifies for CBS, one of our mental health professionals will conduct a complete assessment to discern the child’s functional abilities.
 If necessary, they’ll undergo the support they need to be able to function in the community and home setting.

 24/7 Crisis Services

 Compass Behavioral Health provides 24/7 crisis services.
 We are available to respond when you need us the most.
 Call your local Compass office during working hours or come directly in to our office.
 After hours, call your local Compass office and you will be transferred to a mental health professional.

 Everyone deserves to hold a position within the workforce, especially those with a serious mental illness.
 Our employment specialists would be more than happy to search the job market for a position related to your interests, number of hours you want to work, convenient location, and other factors based on your preferences.
 Found a perfect potential job?
 We can advocate for you to your employer!
 Our services don’t have to end after you’ve landed the position; we can help you develop your future career plan.